Thefrank/freebsd-port-sooners/README.md

 - ~~tautulli 2.7.2 (version bump from 2.5.5, bump python to `USES=python:3.6+`)~~
   - REMOVED.
 PORT UPDATED.

-- prowlarr-0.1.1.875.txz (dotnet5 variant) (this can be updated via built-in updater)
+- prowlarr-0.1.1.978 (dotnet5 variant) (this can be updated via built-in updater)
   - If you are using a package of prowlarr from BEFORE 2021-09-16 then I suggest a fresh install.
    - I changed where `prowlarr` stores its data.
 It can now be updated without giving warnings.
+CHECK THE RC FILE FOR THE NEW DEFAULTS!
+   - It now uses `prowlarrdotnet` for service/pkg name.
   - This currently tracks "develop" as there is no stable release for this yet
   - Now actually complies with `portfmt` and `portlint`
   - More info: https://github.com/Prowlarr/Prowlarr